TNolan01/tommy1/README.md

 **Select Type of Policy** : S3 Bucket policy **Principal** : * (this allows all)
 **Actions**: Get object
-**Amazon Resource Name (ARN)** : Copy ARN foom the Edit Bucket Policy page in the permissions section and paste it in here
+**Amazon Resource Name (ARN)** : Copy ARN from the Edit Bucket Policy page in the permissions section and paste it in here

 Select **Add Statement** button.
 <br>